Grant County profile

 Source: Employment Security Department/Labor Market Information and Research (LMIR) Division, Local area unemployment statistics (LAUS)

-The unemployment rate in Grant County is highly seasonal with a high concentration of jobs in the agriculture sector.
+The unemployment rate in Grant County is quite seasonal with a high concentration of jobs in the agriculture sector.
+Unemployment rates are typically lowest during the summer growing season.

 Legend - a dashed blue line with a diamond representing year 1 in the graph